-The following field service management applications offer gold-certified, two-way synchronization with Intuit QuickBooks.
+The following field service management applications offer gold-certified, two-way synchronization compatible with Intuit QuickBooks.

 Okay, so this one’s pretty obvious.

-Intuit’s poster-child for field service management is a web-based field service application that works seamlessly with QuickBooks Enterprise on desktop and mobile devices.
-It’s designed to help service companies manage people, customers, and costs without unnecessary paperwork and slow, manual processes.
+Intuit’s poster-child for field service management is a web-based field service application that works seamlessly with QuickBooks Enterprise on desktop and mobile devices: Intuit Field Service Management ES.
+It’s designed to help service companies manage people, customers, and costs without unnecessary paperwork or slow, manual processes.
 Intuit’s product accomplishes this through work orders and scheduling, built in GPS mapping, and a central repository of equipment/job information.

 Field Service Management ES can also generate instant invoices, accept mobile payments, and email receipts to customers.
 If you use Intuit’s enterprise platform, the field service app will even update inventory counts by truck.
-The time-card and payroll function is a separately purchased add-on.
+The time-card and payroll function and scheduled maintenance billing are separately purchased add-ons.